bitcoinjs/bitcoinjs-lib/README.md

     $ browserify bitcoin.js -s bitcoin > dist/bitcoin.js

 You will then be able to load `dist/bitcoin.js` into your browser, with each of the dependencies above accessible from the global `bitcoin` object.

+**NOTE**: See the package.json for the currently supported version of browserify used by this repository.

 ## Examples